20 Weird And Wonderful Food Fads From The ’60s

 Ambrosia salad was a sweet and creamy delight that brought a touch of the tropics to ’60s tables.
 Typically made with a mix of fruits, coconut, and marshmallows, it was a salad in name but a dessert in flavor.

-The salad highlighted the playful culinary spirit of the ’60s, encouraging home cooks to experiment with form and flavors.
+Ambrosia salad highlighted the playful culinary spirit of the ’60s, encouraging home cooks to experiment with textures and flavors.
 Its legacy is one of creativity and a celebration of the simple joys of shared meals and gatherings.

 9. Cheese Balls

-Symbolizing the era’s appreciation of strong flavors and entertainment, cheese balls were the focal point of many parties in the 1960s.
+Cheese balls were the centerpiece of many ’60s parties, embodying the era’s love for bold flavors and entertaining.
 Made from a mixture of cheeses, spices, and sometimes nuts or herbs, they were rolled into a ball and often coated with more nuts or herbs.

 These savory treats were appreciated for their versatility and ease of preparation, allowing hosts to create a delicious appetizer without much fuss.
 The cheese ball’s creamy texture and rich flavors made it a crowd favorite.